Mariownyou/go-reddit-uploader/README.md

     Title: "title",
 }

-response, _ := client.SubmitVideo(post, video, preview, "video.mp4")
+response, _ := client.SubmitVideo(post, video, nil, "video.mp4") // if preview is nil, default preview will be used response, _ := client.SubmitVideo(post, video, preview, "video.mp4")
 response, _ := client.SubmitVideoLink(post, video, preview, "video.mp4") // Some communities dooesn't allow video uploads, so you can use this method to upload a video link instead, reddit will rednder this link as a regular video

 ```